abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 dotnet ef migrations add Added_Books
 ```

-After this command, a new migration will be generated and then we can run the `*.DbMigrator` project to apply the last changes to the database such as creating a new table named `Books` according to the lastly created migration.
+After this command, a new migration will be generated and then we can run the `*.DbMigrator` project to apply the last changes to the database such as creating a new table named `Books` according to the last created migration.

 ### Defining DTOs and Application Service Interfaces